What to do after death

 When someone dies at home or in a nursing home

 The deceased's GP should be the first contact and if satisfied with the cause of death will issue a Medical Certificate.
-Sometimes you will be required to collect the Certificate from the local surgery.
+Sometimes you will be required to collect the Certificate from the local

 Once the doctor has been informed, please contact us and we can arrange to come to your home or pop into our office to make the funeral arrangements and bring the deceased into our care.